RafeeqSyedAmjad/ListedAssignment/README.md

 This project was developed as part of a task for a Reactjs Developer Intern at Listed.

-Listed Team I hope I get selected, if in case I don't get selected please share proper feedback on what went wrong so that I can work on those things.
+Listed Team I hope I get selected, if I don't get chosen please share proper feedback on what went wrong so I can work on those things.

 ##👨‍💻 Built with